aavegotchi/aavegotchi-contracts/README.md

 * Storing 200 bytes as a contract is 140,681 gas.

 Storing bytes as a contract has a high fixed cost: 21,000 for the transaction, 20,000 for contract storage, 31,000 for creating a contract.

 Fixed cost: 21,000 + 20,000 + 31,000 = 72,000 gas

 The total cost is the fixed cost plus between 343.4 and 241.81 gas per byte.

-Because of the high fixed gas costs it makes sense to add multiple SVG files to the blockchain in one transaction and store them together as a single contract.
+Because of the high fixed gas cost it makes sense to add multiple SVG files to the blockchain in one transaction and store them together as a single contract.
 So I implemented the `setSVGContract` function to do that.

 Calling the `setSVGContract` function with 10 SVG files, each 1000 bytes in size reduces the gas cost of storing 1000 bytes of data to 245,426 gas.
 All 10 SVG files are stored as a single contract.
 This is not theoretical but results from actual testing.